leandrocandido/reservation-test/AppendixII.md

 }
 ```

-This request contains the email and credit card to make the reservation under, and also a list of flights that can contain one (for one way flights) or two (for roundtrip flights) elements.
-Every flight contains the key of the flight obtained with the GET /Flight call and a list of passengers.
+This request contains the email and credit card to make the reservation and also a list of flights that can contain one (for one way flights) or two (for roundtrip flights) elements.

+Every flight contains the flight key obtained with the GET /Flight call and a list of passengers.
 For every passenger we need its name, number of bags and selected seat.

 ## Response contract in JSON format